ryukoposting/sensething/README.md

 # Rationale: why use SenseThing instead of lm-sensors?

-Compared to lm-sensors, SenseThing shows all of the same sensor data, but with some very valuable additions:
+SenseThing shows all the same data as lm-sensors, plus some additional
+things:

 - SenseThing can report **CPU and GPU clock frequency** data, which is not reported by lm-sensors.
 - SenseThing **supports Nvidia** GPUs, and can report many of the same metrics reported by nvidia-smi.

-SenseThing supports CSV and JSON logging outputs, which is helpful for:

-- Analyzing system thermal/frequency data when running benchmarks.
-- Remotely monitoring the condition of hard-to-access systems.
+SenseThing fits some use cases that aren't covered by lm-sensors.
+Here are a couple examples:

+- Periodically logging sensor data to a CSV file during benchmark testing.
+- Monitoring remote servers through a simple web UI.

 # How SenseThing works